yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >
 {: .hands_on}

-TAPScan provides the user with three different output files.
+TAPScan Classify provides the user with three different output files.
 Each output file is tab-separated.

 - **Output 1: "Detected TAPs"** - contains the detected domains and finally assigned TAP family for each gene ID.
-If domains are assigned to a sequence but not all rules are fulfilled, the sequence is assigned to “0_no_family_found”.
+If domains are assigned to a sequence but not all rules are fulfilled, the sequence is assigned to *“0_no_family_found”*.
 - **Output 2: "Family Counts"** - is a summary of the number of members for each TAP family.
 - **Output 3: "Detected TAPs Extra"** - is similar to output 1 but contains additional information.

 > <question-title></question-title>
 >
+> 1. What is the output format of TAPScan Classify?
-> 1. How many sequences belong to the “*0_no_family_found*” in Arabidopsis thaliana (ARATH) ?
+> 2. How many sequences belong to the “0_no_family_found” in *Arabidopsis thaliana* (ARATH) ?
-> 2. What extra information does Output 3 include compared to Output 1?
+> 3. What extra information does Output 3 include compared to Output 1?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
+Tabular
-675, You can find this number by expanding the Galaxy dataset output 2 for ARATH.
+>   2. 675, You can find this number by clicking on the eye button for Galaxy dataset output 2 for ARATH.
-> > 2.
+> > 3.
 Output 3 contains information about subfamilies with an additional column that provides more details beyond what is included in Output 1.
 > >
 > >
 > {: .solution}